Social Media Algorithms and Mental Health: What You Really Need to Know

 More transparency about why you’re seeing certain posts

 Still, most platforms prioritize engagement and ad revenue over mental wellness.
 The ethical responsibility?
-Let’s just say it’s still a work in progress.
+It’s a work in progress, to say the least.

 You don’t have to go full digital detox, but here’s what I do to keep my feed from wrecking my brain: